KiranSarella/notes-365-new/Notes 365/Features.md

         [x] capture all nested folders and files uuids [x] observe delete changes in recents business and remove them [x] 30 days view and functionality
+[x] is content search is ignoring deleted files? - confirm it.
+    [x] no need as per apple notes, only make it readonly [x] done isDeletedFile recursive function

 # first level filters
 [ ] have to get all note ids for top level
     - get folders and files for parent